‘Game Of Thrones’ Season 7 Theories: Jon Snow And The Iron Throne

 A photo posted by Game of Thrones (@gameofthroneshbo) on

-One of those who believe that Game of Thrones will end (it hurts me to even utter the words) with Jon Snow on the Iron Throne is, of course, a Reddit user.
+One of those who believes that Game of Thrones will end with Jon Snow on the Iron Throne is, of course, a Reddit user.
 Movie Pilot reported on the theory proposed by OneEyedCheshire three years ago that has withstood the test of time and remains a valid theory.
 OneEyedCheshire believes that Jon Snow is Azor Ahai and will be the ultimate victor.

 Azor Ahai is one of several fascinating myths in the Game of Thrones world.
 It says that Azor Ahai will return just in time to save the world from the attack of the White Walkers.
 (Yes – “return.”
 You can get more background on this myth here.)
-He will forge a sword named Lightbringer which he will temper by plunging it into the heart of the one he loves.
+He will forge a sword named Lightbringer, which he will temper by plunging it into the heart of the one he loves.

 OneEyedCheshire proposes that the myth of Azor Ahai is not literal but rather metaphorical.
 Bran the Builder was the original Azor Ahai.
 He was the first Stark.
 He built Winterfell, which is Lightbringer, and the Wall.
 The one literal part of this Game of Thrones theory is that Jon Snow is the returned Azor Ahai.